-Hence both goods will be produced, so that (29) plus profit maximization implies that relative prices are dictated by the human capital endowments: q = h II h 2 Then (29) and (32) together give the equilibrium workforce allocation as a function of these endowments, or (33) The dynamics of this closed economy are then determined by inserting this information into eq.
+Hence both goods will be produced, so that (29) plus profit maximization implies that relative prices are dictated by the human 2' Then (29) and (32) together give II h h = q capital endowments: the equilibrium workforce allocation as a function of these endowments, or (33) The dynamics of this closed economy are then determined by inserting this information into eq.
 (30).
-Solving first for the autarchy price path, q(t) = hI(t)/h2(t), we have q dt = h; dt - h2 dt = ~IUI - ~2(1- uI), or (34) Solving this first-order equation for q(t) = hl(t)/h2(t), given the initial en dowments hl(O) and h2(0), determines the workforce allocation at each date [from (33)] and hence, from (30), the paths of hl(t) and h2(t) separately.
+Solving first we have (t), $\frac{2(t)}{hIh} = t}{q}$ for the autarchy price path,